jwellman1307/SafeSpend-App/README.md

 SpendGuard does not require a bank connection and does not collect banking usernames, passwords, account numbers, or card numbers.

+SpendGuard may display banner ads through Google AdMob.
+Manually entered budgeting information is not shared with advertisers by SpendGuard.

 Privacy Policy:
 https://sites.google.com/view/trs-safespend-privacy-policy

+---

+## Monetization

+SpendGuard currently supports banner ad integration through Google AdMob.

+The current release adds the foundation for Google Play Billing and prepares the app for a future one-time Remove Ads purchase.

+Planned in-app product:

+- **Remove Ads**
+  - Product ID: `remove_ads`
+  - Type: One-time purchase
+  - Purpose: Permanently removes banner ads from SpendGuard for the purchasing Google account

+The Remove Ads option depends on the Google Play Console product being created and activated before it becomes available to users.

 ---